 The interviewer wants to know why you want to work for their company.
 When asked about why you are moving on from your current position, stick with the facts, be direct, and focus your answer on the future, especially if your departure wasn't under the best circumstances.

 e.g "I was very fortunate to be hired by ABC Company right out of college.
 They taught me a lot about digital marketing, and it’s been stimulating to work as a contributor to their creative teams.
 However, I’m ready for the next step.
-After 4 years at ABC Company who have a team of talented managers in place, there is little or no scope of growth since they won't be leaving such a good employer anytime soon.
+After 4 years at ABC Company who has a team of talented managers in place, there is little or no scope of growth since they won't be leaving such a good employer anytime soon.
 I’ve completed supplemental management training courses during my time there, and I know I can hit the ground running as your next digital marketing manager."

 The hiring manager wants to know what you expect to earn.
 It seems like a simple question, but your answer can knock you out of competition for the job if you overprice yourself.
 If you under-price yourself, you may get shortchanged with a lower offer.